mxcl/PromiseKit/Documentation/CommonPatterns.md

 The code above simply maps `Promise<String>` into `Promise<(UIImage, String)>`.

-## Waiting on multiple promises, whatever their result
+## Waiting on Multiple Promises, Whatever Their Result

 Use `when(resolved:)`: